-Word Definition Don't forget Peninsula An area of land that is almost entirely surrounded by water to learn this week's City-state A city that rules itself and the territory around it, and has no higher ruler in charge of it song verse(s)!
-The lyrics can be found Isthmus A thin stretch of land that connects two areas of land, such as a peninsula to a continent Famine A period when there is not enough food to feed the people in a pa articular area IMPORTANT HIGHLIGHTS Word Definition Ionian Sea The body of water to the west of Greece that separates the peninsultaly and is part of the larger Mediterranean Sea ıla from Aegean Sea The body of water to the east of Greece that separates the peninsu Anatolia and is part of the larger Mediterranean Sea la from Anatolia The large area of land in the northern part of the Near East that is country of Turkey.
-Another name for this area is Asia Minor. now the Mount Olympus The tallest mountain in Greece.
-Some ancient Greeks believed it was the l of their most powerful gods.
-Gulf of Corinth The body of water that almost entirely separates the Peloponnese of Greece from the rest Isthmus of Corinth The thin stretch of land that connects the Peloponnese to the Gree ek mainland The Peloponnese The southernmost section of the Greek peninsula.
-It is bordered by and Mediterranean Seas and connected to the Greek mainland by of Corinth. • Classical Age The period ca. 500 BC-AD 476 when Greek and Roman culture r greatest heights and had a tremendous influence on the world eached their Greek Classical Period The period ca. 500-323 BC when each Greek city-state showed its "Greekness," Greek culture spread into other parts of the Near Eas Greeks fought important wars that changed the borders of both the states and their entire civilization st, and the
+Word Definition Don't forget Peninsula An area of land that is almost entirely surrounded by water to learn this week's City-state A city that rules itself and the territory around it, and has song vers lyrics can in appears Isthmus thin stretch of land that connects two areas of land, the as a peninsula to a continent Famine Famine A period when there is not enough food to feed the people in a particular area Important Highlights Word Definition Ionian Sea The body of water to the west of Greece that separates the peninsultaly and is part of the larger Mediterranean Sea ıla from Aegean Sea he body of water to the east of Greece that separates the peninsula from anatolia and is part of the larger Mediterranean Sea Anatolia 1 The large area of land in the northern part of the Near East that is now the country of Turkey.
+Another name for this area is Asia Minor.
+Mount Olympus The tallest mountain in Greece.
+Some ancient Greeks believed it v of their most powerful gods.
+Gulf of Corinth The body of water that almost entirely separates the Peloponnese from the rest of Greece Isthmus of Corinth 1 The Peloponnese The southernmost section of the Greek peninsula.
+It is bordered by the Ionian and Mediterranean Seas and connected to the Greek mainland by the Isthmus of Corinth.
+Classical Age The period ca. 500 BC-AD 476 when Greek and Roman culture reached their greatest heights and had a tremendous influence on the world Greek Classical Period